 The internal internship is a training activity inherent to one's own course of study to be carried out in the University laboratories, Departments or administrative services.

 Start: prepare an internal internship project (form in the download box) and download the calendar for reporting the hours worked (form in the download box).
-Two copies of the internal internship project must be signed, both in original* (one copy of the original signed project must be left with the host structure and sent by email to placement.dem [at] unitn.it, the other copy remains with the trainee):
+Two copies of the internal internship project must be signed (one copy of the original signed project must be left with the host structure and sent by email to placement.dem [at] unitn.it, the other copy remains with the trainee):

 - in the case of a research internship, only by the reference professor of at the laboratory / Department;